adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 ---
 layout: post
-title: Floating labels are problematic
+title: Floating labels are a bad idea
 date: 2038-01-01 09:00:01
 categories: js
 ---

 After writing [Placeholders are Problematic](/articles/placeholders-are-problematic/) some suggested the floating label pattern.
-We are often seduced by novel patterns that save space.
-The thing is, this pattern is problematic.
+We are often seduced by novel patterns that save space but this pattern is a bad idea.
 Here's why:

 ## 1. There is no space for a hint